section-engineering-education/engineering-education/content/articles/testing-angular-app-with-protractor-and-jasmine/index.md

 ---
 In the World of software development, testing is a way to be sure that an application with a set of stated functionalities will perform those functions without fail.
 It involves running your software through a series of checks either manually or using automated tools to verify its effectiveness.
 <!--more-->
-When developing softwares, errors are bound to happen and testing makes it possible for those errors to be detected and corrected before the software is released.
+When developing software, errors are bound to happen and testing makes it possible for those errors to be detected and corrected before the software is released.

 A well-tested software is reliable, secured, and highly accountable.
 It saves cost in the long run and helps prevent wastage of manpower and resources.